Floquet-engineered moire quasicrystal patterns of ultracold Bose gases in twisted bilayer optical lattices: Theoretical Model

-The ground state and dynamics of weakly interacting superfluid BECs in shallow optical lattices can be effectively studied using mean-field approximation and Gross-Pitaevskii (GP) equations.
-Therefore, the coupled GP equations of the system reads
+The ground state and dynamics of weakly interacting superfluid BECs in shallow optical lattices can be effectively studied by mean-field approximation and Gross-Pitaevskii (GP) equations.
+Therefore, the system's coupled GP equations reads